jrabbott34/debian/README.md

 Debian 12 (Bookworm) and Debian 13 (Trixie) daily-driver build — Sway + Wayland

 Catppuccin Mocha theme throughout.
 Pill-style Waybar.
 No GNOME dependencies.
+Tried to create a fun looking Debian (Wayland) Sway build that sort of has a hyprland feel.
+Just Sway though, not SwayFX

 ![Desktop Screenshot](screenshot.png)